Day with Daeradar

 "Haldir, you look absurd."

 Hearing the deep sound and realizing their grandfather truly was not angry with them, Elladan and Elrohir straightened again as they began to laugh themselves.
-Haldir, who at first appeared taken aback by the Elf lord's rare display of humor, brushed some of the powdered sugar out of his fair hair with his fingers and flicked it in the younger twin's direction while Celeborn rose to his feet to find a damp cloth to rinse his face.
+Haldir, who at first appeared taken aback by the Elf lord's rare display of humor, brushed some of the powdered sugar out of his fair hair with his slender fingers and flicked it in the younger twin's direction while Celeborn rose to his feet to find a damp cloth to rinse his face.

 Haldir's smirk broadened.
-"It is your duty around here," he told him, brushing more of the powder out of his hair and flicking it in his brother's face.
+"It is your duty around here," he reminded him, brushing more of the powder out of his hair and flicking it in his brother's face.
 Rúmil attempted a glare as he quickly wiped it away.

 "We apologize, Rúmil," Elladan suddenly said from where he and Elrohir were still sitting at the table.
 "We did not mean to create this mess."